srct/srctweb/README.md

 ---

 Note-- this should also be on the wiki
-* 'a name' links are hidden by the toolbar-- hello css
-* Consistent color scheming-- specifically with table formatting (and labels)
-* More CSS-- the navbar dropdown hovering over the links is a ghastly white O_O
 * Logo in navbar
 * Set up the documents with ability to download pdfs and latex files
 * Write Terms of Service (different from usage policy?)
 * Figure out intellectual property with GMU
 * Write privacy policy
+* links to the logo image permalink

+EVENTS AND MEETING NOTES
 * **note: events and meeting notes might be on the wiki page... undecided**
-* links to the logos, logo in corner of page? :-P

-EVENTS AND MEETING NOTES
 * The meeting page needs to have forms for the secretary to take notes, and pagination
 * RSS feed for the meeting notespage
 * Add stuff to the events page-- same idea as meeting page, forms, pagination, and RSS